DotChoco/DotChoco/README.md

   <b>Hi 👋, I'm DotChoco</b>
 </h1>
 <p align="center">
-I'm a Software Developer 🎮, mainly use Unity(2D) and C# Aplications and adition have basic knowledge about other technologies like Unreal Engine, Godot Engine, HTML, CSS.
+I'm a Software Developer 🎮, mainly use Unity(2D) and C# Aplications and adition have basic knowledge about other technologies like Unreal Engine, Godot Engine, HTML, CSS and Rust.
 The main are the DevTools 🧑‍💻 (for various programming languaje) and Desktop Apps 🖥️.
 </p>
 <br>